in-Signia/Archaea-Mod/ArchaeaMod/README.md

 # Note
-If doable, adding sprites with the intended item names would be helpful.
+Uploading sprites with intended item names for future updating, if possible, might be useful.